-This past October four students from Hocking College’s Film & Video Production Class got the opportunity to work on a professional film set in New York City.
+This past October four students from Hocking College’s Film and Video Production program got the opportunity to work on a professional film set in New York City.

-Primarily shot in Brooklyn, New York, this project gave students Audrey Reeder, Bethany Truman, Madison Ephlin and Dakota Dunn the once-in-a-lifetime chance to work with 5-time Emmy winner Billy Crystal of “When Harry Met Sally” and “Monsters Inc.” fame on his latest upcoming movie, Here Today.
+Primarily shot in Brooklyn, New York, this project gave students Audrey Reeder, Bethany Truman, Madison Ephlin and Dakota Dunn the once-in-a-lifetime chance to work with five-time Emmy winner Billy Crystal of “When Harry Met Sally” and “Monsters, Inc.” fame on his latest upcoming movie, Here Today.

 Whereas some people might find their first day working on a major film set intimidating and overwhelming, Truman noted that their instructor was key to their success

 “Josh (Crook) prepared us for every aspect of what we were walking into,” said Truman.

 Truman described working on an actual film set as “surreal” and not always as glamorous as some people might assume.
 She elaborated that on one particular day she was entrusted with holding an elevator for two whole hours.

 On another occasion, Reeder found herself holding sound equipment above her head during a rain storm.
 However, in exchange for her efforts, she made some valuable job connections.
 Reeder said many of the crew members she worked with were so impressed by her abilities that they wanted her to stay in touch with them once she returned home.

 Dunn got to shadow Claudeen Marrett, the executive producer of "Here Today."